juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_alluxio.md

 ### Cache granularity

-The [default block size](../../reference/how_juicefs_store_files.md) of JuiceFS is 4MiB, compare to 64MiB of Alluxio, the granularity is smaller.
+The [default block size](../../reference/how_juicefs_store_files.md) of JuiceFS is 4MiB, and thus its granularity is smaller compared to 64MiB of Alluxio.
 Smaller block size is better for random read (e.g. Parquet and ORC) workload, i.e. cache management will be more efficiency.

 ### Hadoop-compatible